lakipop/Rosewood-Event-System/MEMBER_4_REPORTS_ANALYTICS.md

 # 📊 MEMBER 4: Reports & Analytics Module

 **Your Role:** Reports & Business Intelligence Specialist
-**Total Features:** 10 ADBMS Features (Quality over Quantity!)
+**Total ADBMS Features:** 11 Features (3 Advanced Views + 8 Performance Indexes)
 **Difficulty Level:** 🔥🔥🔥🔥 HIGH (9/10) - Advanced SQL Required

 ---

 ## 🎯 What You Handle

-You're responsible for the **most technically impressive** part of the system - the analytics and reporting module that helps management make data-driven business decisions.
+You're responsible for the **most technically impressive** part of the system - the analytics and reporting module that helps management make data-driven business decisions using **advanced SQL features** like window functions, CTEs, and complex aggregations.

 ### Your 3 Pages:
 1. **Revenue Trends** (`/reports/revenue-trends`) - Monthly revenue analysis with growth rates